A Multi-Task Foundation Model for Wireless Channel Representation Using Contrastive and Masked Autoencoder Learning: Analysis of Results

 \subsubsection{Linear probing on LoS detection}

 Table~\ref{tab:linear_los} examines the performance of different models for LoS detection.
-Both WiMAE and LWM exceed 92\% accuracy even with just 1\% training data, suggesting that LoS characteristics are more easily extractable compared to beam indices.
-WiMAE maintains a slight advantage with 100\% training data (96.0\% accuracy vs. 94.8\% for LWM).
-WiMAE shows consistent improvement as the training data increases, while LWM exhibits small fluctuations, suggesting that WiMAE provides more stable feature spaces.
+All models exceed 92\% accuracy even with just 1\% training data, suggesting that LoS characteristics are more easily extractable compared to beam indices.
+WiMAE maintains a slight advantage over other models.
 ContraWiMAE shows competitive performance with WiMAE, while consistently outperforming LWM, suggesting that introducing the contrastive objective does not hurt the encoder's ability to produce meaningful compact summary representations.